- Autumn Sweet Melon

 Honey Globe Melon

 A melon with superior quality, the Honey Globe melon is round, has a skin that is green in color and webbed, and can weigh up to almost nine pounds.
-Its flesh is watery and thick, and the flesh is very sweet as well, mostly because the natural sugar in the fruit equals up to 19% of its weight.
-The melon has chewable and tender flesh and a short harvest time.
-If you want the best results for your Honey Globe melon, you do need to give it special treatment while it’s growing.
-This is a melon that is strong and remains on the vine without falling off and becoming damaged, thanks to the fact that its stem is very durable and thick.
+Its flesh is watery and thick, and very sweet as well, mostly because the natural sugar in the fruit equals up to 19% of its total weight.
+The melon has chewable and tender flesh, and a short harvest time.

-The Honeydew melon usually grows from three pounds to just under nine pounds, it’s round or oval in shape, and it has a very smooth skin with a pale-green color.
-If you make a fruit salad, don’t forget to add the Honeydew melon in the mix, because its sweet taste will add to the taste of the salad and complement it perfectly.
+The Honeydew melon usually grows from three pounds to just under nine pounds, it’s round or oval in shape, and has a very smooth skin with a pale-green color.

 Jade Dew Melon

 Also called a spiny gourd or a thumba, the Kantola melon is part of the gourd family and has a lot of commercial appeal.
-The Kantola melon is usually eaten as a vegetable, particularly in areas of South Asia, and it is very popular in India as well.
+The Kantola melon is usually eaten as a vegetable, particularly in South Asia.

 Korean melons grow to only about four inches long and weigh less than three pounds.
-It has bright yellow skin that contains white lines along the length of the melon, along with white flesh and a very unique, but very good taste.
-It is smaller than many other types of melons, but the Korean melon is still a very popular type of fruit.
+They have a bright yellow skin that contains white lines along the length of the melon, along with white flesh.

-Although people think of this fruit as a vegetable instead, it is an ovoid-shaped fruit that grows on a very thin vine and originates from Africa, although it is now cultivated in many parts of the world.
+An ovoid-shaped fruit, originating in Africa, that grows on a very thin vine.
 Also called bur gherkin, gooseberry gourd, or West Indian gourd, the maroon cucumber is slightly smaller than regular cucumbers and has flesh that is green in color.
-Its skin is thick and contains spines and long hair, and it is a favorite among people who love fruits and vegetables.
+Its skin is thick and contains spines and long hair.

 New Century Melon